 The central site in Portsmouth was highlighted by two large horseshoe-shaped earthworks along with adjacent circular earthworks and mounds.
 These U-shaped embankments were formed by walls of earth some 12-15 feet high.
 (Only one horseshoe embankment remains today.)
 From this main site in Portsmouth, a graded walkway extended 5.5 miles to the southeast ending at the Ohio River.
 It then continued for 1.5 miles on the Kentucky side leading to a multi-ringed circular enclosure with a large mound in the center.
 Another graded walkway ran to the southwest for 7 miles leading to the Ohio River.
 On the other side of the river, in Kentucky, a massive earthen square enclosure was located.
 Extending from this square formation were several parallel walls of earth running for 2100 feet forming unusual rectangular enclosures.
 Previous research by Dr. Greg Little, author of the Illustrated Encyclopedia of Native American Mounds & Earthworks, has shown that from the elevated formations in Portsmouth, the Winter Solstice sunrise and sunsets were aligned to the circular formation and square enclosure in Kentucky.
 Both the sunrise and sunset on the solstice were seen on the horizons directly above these earthen formations.

 Since the mid-2000s it has been known that the mound building cultures of ancient America utilized mounds and earthworks for a ritualistic ceremony to assist departed souls to pass from the Earth to the stars where a journey to the place of origin was made.
 The journey was called the Path of Souls.
 It entailed a winter ritual where the soul initially leaped to the sky, initially aiming at Orion's Nebula.
 From that arrival point in the stars, the soul journeyed through the underworld and then transitioned to the Milky Way.
 The Native American mound builders saw the stars of the Milky Way as souls making the journey.
 The next night the soul started its journey along the edge of the Milky Way to the Cygnus Constellation, located in the northwest sky.
 Cygnus was seen as a large bird and the constellation is located at the Dark Rift of the Milky Way.
 The Dark Rift was referred to as a "split in the path" by the ancient Native Americans.
 It was here that the soul was finally judged and, if the tests were passed, the soul was believed to move through a portal leading out of the sky world to the origin of all souls.
 The portal was believed to be the star Deneb, the brightest star of Cygnus.The journey could only be made at a time when the constellation of Scorpius was not visible and also when Orion was setting on the western horizon just before dawn.
 Scorpius was seen as the ruler of the underworld and it was important that it not be in the sky when the journey was begun.
-A video of the Path of Souls explains the ideas behind the beliefs.
+A video of the Path of Souls explains the ideas behind the beliefs....the entire site was essentially seen as a gigantic earthen magic machine that was seen as a way to reach the sky world.

 Working with a computer stellar program, Little calculated the arrangements of the key stars involved with the Path of Souls journey as they were present in Portsmouth in 200 B.C.E, when the site was actively used by the Hopewell.
 Since the alignments of the Winter Solstice were already verified at the site, the date of December 21, 200 B.C.E. was the test time frame.